OusamaAlzhouri/professional-portfolio/README.md

 # Ousama Alzhouri - Portfolio Website

 This is the personal portfolio website of Ousama Alzhouri, showcasing skills, projects, and contact information.
-The website is built using HTML, CSS, and a touch of JavaScript, with a focus on creating a clean and user-friendly interface.
+The website is built using HTML, CSS with a focus on creating a clean and user-friendly interface.

 ## Features